rafgraph/rollpkg/README.md

 ### Jest config

 If you want to use [Jest](https://jestjs.io/) (recommended) you can use the [preset provided by Rollpkg](https://github.com/rafgraph/rollpkg/blob/main/configs/jest-preset.js).
 The preset uses [`ts-jest`](https://github.com/kulshekhar/ts-jest) for a seamless and fully typed checked TypeScript testing experience.
-There is no need to install Jest as it is included with Rollpkg.
+There is no need to install Jest as it is included with Rollpkg (alternatively if you need to use a specific version of Jest, you can install it and that version will be used).
 In `package.json` add:

 ```
 "jest": {